MicrosoftDocs/CortanaSkillsKit/docs/skills/building-hybrid-user-interfaces.md

 - Clear?
 - Trustworthy?

 Does the dialog allow the user to correct or cancel an activity gracefully?
-Can the user get contextual help easily?Can they get feedback or a summary of where you are in the conversation?
+Can the user get contextual help easily?
+Can they get feedback, or a summary of where you are in the conversation?

-## When to use Rich Cards
+## When to use rich cards

 Visual elements should be used to support your skill.
 Ideally, conversations should stand alone.
 See the design tips in the [Design your skill's visual elements](https://docs.microsoft.com/en-us/cortana/skills/design-principles#card-design-tips) section of the [Principles of Cortana skills design](https://docs.microsoft.com/en-us/cortana/skills/design-principles) page.

 The card should, in general, not provide any new information to the conversation.

-The skill should support a voice interaction even when a Rich Card is displayed (remember: not all Cortana devices have screens, and the goal it to design interactions that are hands-free).
+The skill should support a voice interaction even when a rich card is displayed (remember: not all Cortana devices have screens, and the goal it to design interactions that are hands-free).

 If you find yourself presenting the end-user with a form that has multiple input controls, you may want to ask yourself why you're building this interface for a Cortana skill.
 Cortana supports deep linking to apps and web pages that may be better suited to form input, and the minimal screen real-estate provided by Cortana provides very little room.
 Use the goals above to stay focused on your hybrid design.